openstack-archive/fuel-main/README.md

   Scripts for building CentOS based bootstrap ramdisk.
 The Fuel discovery agent (nailgun-agent) and Fuel operating system provisioning agent (fuel-agent) are installed into this ramdisk.
-- ```docker```
-  Scripts for building Docker containers are located.
-The Fuel master node is deployed using Docker.
-Every Fuel major component like Nailgun, Astute, Cobbler, Mcollective, etc. is installed as a separate Docker container.
 - ```fuel-bootstrap-image```
   Scripts which allow us to build Ubuntu based bootstrap ramdisk on the Fuel master node in runtime.
 The status of this ramdisk is experimental.